Vdragon/kikiku.com/wp-content/plugins/sidekick/readme.txt

 No more reading documentation or watching videos. **Just Click.
 Do.
 Learn.**

-SIDEKICK for WordPress comes with 55+ Walkthroughs with no signup required (including 30 for the Genesis Framework).
-You can also choose to [upgrade](http://sidekick.pro/plans/wordpress?utm_source=wordpress.org&utm_medium=plugin_page_description) to over 200 starting at just $3/month.
+SIDEKICK for WordPress comes with access to 100+ Walkthroughs at no cost.
+(Including Genesis, WooCommerce, Yoast and more).

+Create your own Walkthroughs and access our entire WordPress Basics library by upgrading for just $5/month.
 Here’s a complete list of what’s in our [library](http://support.sidekick.pro/article/167-which-walkthroughs-are-included-with-wordpress-basics?utm_source=wordpress.org&utm_medium=plugin_page_description).

 **Pro Tip:** If you host with any of our [awesome partners](http://www.sidekick.pro/sidekick-partners?utm_source=wordpress.org&utm_medium=plugin_page_description), you get a the full library for FREE!

+Do you create WordPress Plugins or Themes?

+Create customized Walkthroughs for your Plugin and/or Theme by joining our [WordPress Developer Program] (https://www.sidekick.pro/wordpress-developers/)!

 With SIDEKICK your life will get better because it:
 - Eliminates the time you spend searching, reading and fast-forwarding through video guides
 - Speeds up the learning process
 - Allows you to spend more time creating great websites and content